houshmand-2005/V2IpLimit/Marzban/README.md

 Limiting the number of active users with IP
 <br>[**Marzban version**](https://github.com/Gozargah/Marzban)
+<br>With the new Marzban update, this method will be easier soon<br>

 <b>if you have problem just run this python app with sudo</b>